astromechza/score-flyio/README.md

 - Mounting a named Fly.io volume
 - Exposing tcp and udp network services with annotations for enabling Fly Proxy handlers
 - Converting liveness and readiness http get probes into Fly checks
+- Resource Provisioning using static json, command execution, or HTTP request
+- Secret variables and mounted files when they contain secret outputs from resources

 ### Not supported 🔴

 - Multiple workload containers (This may improve once https://community.fly.io/t/docker-without-docker-now-with-containers/22903 is released in Fly.io)
-- Secret environment variables
-- Setting the mode for mounted files
+- Setting the mode for mounted files (not supported by Fly)
-- Setting the subpath or enabling readonly on mounted volumes
+- Setting the subpath or enabling readonly on mounted volumes (not supported by Fly)
-- **Resource provisioning**